Elmer-A/hello-world/ISSUE_TEMPLATE.md

-Please give as many details as possible to help us solve the problem more efficiently.
+Make sure your problem isn't already solved in the in the [FAQ page](http://www.deepdetect.com/overview/faq/ "DeepDetect FAQ page").
+If not, please give as many details as possible to help us solve the problem more efficiently.
 #### Configuration
 - Version of DeepDetect:
     - [ ] Locally compiled on: